Mini concept cars: 9X (1967 to 1979)

 The power unit was an all-new four-cylinder design with a belt-driven overhead camshaft.
 The crankcase and cylinder head were made from aluminium alloy while the block was of cast iron, with all three sections being held together by long through-bolts.
 This was identical construction to the original Austin Seven's engine and similar ideas would be revisited in the 1980s for the Rover K-Series engine.
 Capacity in the prototype was 1000cc with versions as low as 750cc possible, as well as six-cylinder versions which would still be compact enough to install transversely.
 Power output was 60 horsepower per litre (as opposed to around 40 hp/litre for the existing A-Series engine) and the new engine was also significantly lighter.
 To reduce maintenance and the number of parts the engine's alternator was incorporated into the flywheel (a common practice on motorcycles).

 The gearbox was mounted behind and below the engine in a separate casing, rather than sharing the engine's sump oil.
 This reduced noise levels caused by the Mini's transmission transfer gears and allowed better control of drivetrain shunt and vibration.

 The Hydrolastic suspension system developed by Alex Moulton was rejected in favour of a more conventional system with MacPherson struts at the front and a torsion beam axle at the back.
 This reduced production costs, potentially reduced warranty claim rates and allowed a more comfortable ride.

 The 9X was, in essence, identical in concept to later European superminis such as the Fiat 127, the Peugeot 104, the Renault 5 and the Volkswagen Polo, but was conceived several years before the first of these cars was launched.
 Issigonis also drew up plans for a larger five-door 9X known as 10X on a 90-inch (2286mm) or 96-inch (2438mm) wheelbase against the three-door 80-inch (2036mm) wheelbase of the second built 9X prototype.
 This enlarged 10X version shared many structural, suspension and drivetrain parts with the 'Mini-sized' 9X and was Issigonis' proposal to succeed his own ADO16 design.
 Issigonis would also draw up comparisons based around an extended 9X measuring at 10ft 6-inches.

 Project Ant - the Barrel Mini (1968)

-Project Ant ran parallel to Issigonis 9X and was a plan to keep the same space efficiency but be cheaper to manufacturer, less complex and cut down on labour hours on either an eighty or eighty-four inch wheelbase.
-The project was cancelled in 1968, however it would still be part of a later design competition conducted between it and what became ADO74 (then known as Project Ladybird) between 1972 and 1974.
-Where though Project Ant gave a good account of itself especially when fitted with Allegro rear suspension, it was eventually decided albeit non-unanimously that what was needed was a supermini rather than a new Mini.
+Project Ant ran parallel to Issigonis' 9X and was a plan to keep the same space efficiency but be cheaper to manufacture, less complex and cut down on labour hours on either an eighty or eighty-four inch wheelbase.
+The project was cancelled in 1968; however, it would still be part of a later design competition conducted between it and what became ADO74 (then known as Project Ladybird) between 1972 and 1974.
+Where though Project Ant gave a good account of itself, especially when fitted with Allegro rear suspension, it was eventually decided - though not unanimously - that what was needed was a supermini rather than a new Mini.